INKtoPaper Press

 about

-my creative impulse is good, but my own artwork not so much, that’s why i started exploring the public domain ~ it opened up a vast treasure of art & history ~ i enjoy the process of discovering & drilling down for the story & accompanying images ~ browsing the internet for public domain images has become a pastime and a passion ~ what i come up with is simple, but the process, for me, is dynamic ~ it’s fun & inspiring.
+my creative impulse is good, but my own artwork not so much, that’s why i checked out the public domain. it opened up a treasure trove of art & history. i enjoy the process of discovering & drilling down for the story & the accompanying art work.

-inktopaperpress cards are altered images ~ i don’t try to reproduce exact copies of the originals (i can’t & don’t want to) ~ if you’d like to see a closer rendition of what the artist might have intended, please follow the links inside the galleries, & in many cases keep looking beyond that ~ you’ll find unexpected pathways & pleasures, one discovery leading to another ~ it’s a good way to expose yourself to art history, or to any history ~ the stories expand in many directions.
+inktopaperpress [venerablevintagepress] cards are altered images. i don’t try to reproduce exact copies of the originals (i can’t & don’t want to). if you’d like to see a closer rendition of what the artist might have intended, please follow the links inside the galleries, & in many cases keep looking beyond that ~ you’ll find many surprises enticing you to take alternative routes, one discovery leading to another. it’s a good way to expose yourself to art history, or to any history ~ the stories expand in many directions.

-i haven’t tried to give the full back story of the pieces, only to let you know that there is a back story ~ each image has its own history & context.
+i haven’t tried to give the full back story of the pieces, only to let you know that there is one ~ each image has its own history & context.

 if you need help navigating the links, please ︎ me.